olange/learning-unity/README.md

-# learning-unity
+# Learning Unity

-Learning using Unity editor and scripting
+Discovering and learning using Unity editor and scripting.